OWRC/snapshots/swp/waterbudget-screening-tool.md

 Where recent reported actual water-taking information is available, it can be used to characterize current demand.
 Where recent actual-taking records are unavailable, the **maximum permitted taking volume** is used as a conservative estimate of potential demand.
 This approach reduces the likelihood that potential water use will be underestimated where reporting is incomplete and provides a precautionary basis for screening areas that may warrant further investigation.
 Locations of active Permits to Take Water (PTTWs), as of October 2025, maintained in the ORMGP database <a href="https://golang.oakridgeswater.ca/pages/swp/pttw.html" target="_blank" rel="noopener noreferrer">**can be viewed here**</a>.
 Currently, of the 7680 known permits, only 520 (7%) have been co-located with a well.

+Monthly surface water demand is adjusted using the **seasonal demand factors** provided in Table 15 of the Assessment Report Guidance Module 7 (2007).
+For each permit, the maximum permitted daily taking rate is multiplied by the maximum number of taking days per year to estimate the maximum annual permitted volume.
+This annual volume is then distributed among the applicable months according to the seasonal factors in [the table below](#monthly-demand-factors).

 <!-- <iframe src="https://golang.oakridgeswater.ca/pages/swp/pttw.html" width="100%" height="300" scrolling="no" allowfullscreen></iframe>